 Pfizer and Moderna are two different pharmaceutical manufacturers who are producing COVID-19 vaccines.
-Both organizations have used the same process to test and submit their data to the FDA for review and Emergency Use Authorization Approval.
 While no vaccine is 100% effective, current studies have shown both companies’ COVID-19 vaccines to be over 90% effective.
-Both vaccines will require two doses.
+Both vaccines will require two doses for the primary vaccine series.
 Both of the vaccines work by the same biological mechanism.
-At this time, the vaccines are not interchangeable because the safety and effectiveness of a mixed vaccine series has not been tested.
-You should complete your vaccine series with the same product.
+In general, the same mRNA vaccine product should be used for all doses in the primary series, including an additional primary dose for immunocompromised patients.

 Q Is WellSpan providing the Johnson & Johnson vaccine?

 Yes, WellSpan is providing the Johnson & Johnson vaccine.

 Q Can I select which COVID-19 vaccine I receive?